 The Cons of Batt Insulation

 - The R-value ranges from R-2.9 to R 3.8 per inch of thickness.
 To achieve the required R-Value in some climate zones, the builder may need to increase the batt insulation thickness wider than the wood stud.

 - It allows airflow, which can increase the energy bill and create drafty homes and buildings.
 The airflow can also cause the batt insulation material to break down over time, so it requires the application of an air barrier.

-- Without a vapor barrier, moisture can become trapped in fiberglass insulation.
+- Without vapor barrier tape, moisture can become trapped in fiberglass insulation.
 Moisture can lead to mold and significantly lessen the insulation R-value.
 Building and homeowners must immediately replace wet batt insulation since it does not dry out.

 - It can serve as a bedding material for pests.
 The pests may damage the fiberglass which can lead to uneven insulation coverage and airflow.